PATIENTS & VISITORS

 Should you have a question about any of these rights or need any of the services mentioned, such as interpreter services or use of adaptive aides, please contact the Clinical Coordinator on duty by notifying your nurse.

 Do you have a concern or comment?

-Making sure that you have a good healthcare experience while you are a patient at the Richland Hospital is very important to us.
+Ensuring you have a great healthcare experience while you are a patient at The Richland Hospital Inc. is very important to us.
 If you have not received great healthcare, it is your right as a patient or family member to voice your concern or comment regarding any part of your patient care experience.
 More importantly, we want to know what happened and we want to talk about ways we can do things differently.

 The Richland Hospital, Inc.

 ADMISSIONS & REGISTRATION

 At Richland Hospital, we aim to help reduce any stress you may have as a patient or visitor.
 At the time of admission, our Patient Access team members will help you to review necessary information and paperwork.
 Nursing personnel will ask for additional medical information essential to provide you with individual care.